In 1995, active support for Garnet at CMU was dropped as key people moved on and development focus shifted.

 - Widgets for multi-font, multi-line, mouse-driven text editing.

-- Optional automatic layout of application data into lists, tables, trees, or graphs.
+- Optional automatic layout of application data into lists, tables, trees,

 - Automatic generation of PostScript for printing.